venovako/FLAPWxHZ/README.md

 ### Prerequisites

-A recent 64-bit Linux (e.g., CentOS 7.7 with devtoolset-8) or macOS (e.g., Catalina) is needed.
+A recent 64-bit Linux (e.g., CentOS 7.9 with devtoolset-8) or macOS (e.g., Big Sur) is needed.

 Have the Intel MKL (Math Kernel Library) installed.